sherxon/microservice-architecture/README.md

 **Api Gateway (Zuul)** is the implementation of Backend for Front-End pattern.
 Main motive to use Api Gateway is to have one edge service for clients and still manage a number of service instances and their locations (host+port) which change dynamically.
+To learn more about this, check this out [Pattern: API Gateway](http://microservices.io/patterns/apigateway.html)